demiancy/tutorial-laravel-2/README.md

 * I added more validations on forms.
 * It is assumed that a table is occupied between 1 and 2 hours.
 * The app is prepared to work in English or Spanish.
+* I added the links for sorting in the lists.

 # App
 Restaurant Reservation Website